SJVNL Q4 net down 56% at Rs 122 cr

-State-run SJVNL today reported 56 percent decline in its standalone net profit at Rs 122.56 crore in the quarter ended March 2018 mainly due to lower income.

-State-run SJVNL today reported 56 percent decline in its standalone net profit at Rs 122.56 crore in the quarter ended March 2018 mainly due to lower income.
+State-run SJVNL reported 56 per cent decline in its standalone net profit at Rs 122.56 crore in the quarter ended March 2018 mainly due to lower income.
 The company had posted a standalone net profit of Rs 278.94 crore in the quarter ended March 2017, a BSE filing said.

 The total income of the company was Rs 436.42 crore in the March quarter, down from Rs 672.59 crore a year ago.